mulshankar/BehavioralCloning_Sankar/Writeup_Sankar.md

 While initial testing with center images alone was done to verify basic functionality, it became obvious that more training data is needed to make the network predict driving behavior better.
 A simple way to do that was to use images from all cameras.

 While images from left and right camera were being analyzed, a small correction factor indicating steer angle that will drive it to the center was added.
-For example, for image from a left image, the correction factor for steer would be one that will turn the car slightly to the right.
+For example, for an image from the left camera, the correction factor would steer the car slightly to the right.
 Code that performed this correction is shown below

 ```sh